 What comes to mind immediately when we first hear the word art therapy?
 What does art therapy mean?
-Why has art therapy gained popularity in recent times?
 We shall discuss all of it here.

 What is art therapy?

 It is an expressive therapy that can be availed by people of any age group and condition.
 This therapy involves an individual making any form of art using any medium which their art therapist observes and scrutinizes in order to find out about their present mental and emotional state and then gives the requisite suggestion or advice for them to get better.
 Art therapy as a form of treatment first came into play in the 1940s, and today, it is a widely used method for complete holistic development and well-being of an individual.
 It is well-known for its effectiveness when it comes to treating people with mental illnesses, anxiety, depression, PTSD(Post Traumatic Stress Disorder), bipolar disorder, insomnia, and numerous other issues which keep bugging people due to the hustle of our hectic daily lives, the pressure of work and stress due to issues in our personal lives.

 What are the types of therapies where people can unleash their creative and imaginative side and express themselves for who they truly are?
 There are several expressive therapies which include:

 - Drama therapy

 - Music therapy

 - Writing therapy